 · Our focus of studies will further extend the use of mouse models to study normal & malignant gastrointestinal tissues development as well as the intestinal epithelial stem cell biology.
 Our aim is to use these insights:

-· to develop strategies that would allow expansion of adult stem cells in vitro and obtain insights into development and the pathological events that lead to the cancer of the gut.
+· to develop strategies that would allow expansion of adult stem cells in vitro and obtain insights into the development and the pathological events that lead to the cancer of the gut.

-· to understand the molecular mechanism of the links between signalling, transcription and diseases that controls the nature of stem cell and their progenitor lineage compartments and the nature of a "stem cell niche".
+· to understand the molecular mechanism of the links between signalling, transcription and diseases that control the nature of stem cell and their progenitor lineage compartments and the nature of a "stem cell niche".

 Medical Research Council (MRC), Cancer Research UK (CRUK), National Centre for the Replacement Refinement and Reduction of Animals in Research (NC3Rs)

 SEYED KASHFI, SHEEMA ALMOZYAN, NICHOLAS JINKS, BON-KYOUNG KOO and ABDOLRAHMAN S. NATERI, 2018.
 Morphological alterations of cultured human colorectal matched tumour and healthy organoids Oncotarget.